wpilibsuite/frc-docs/source/docs/software/vscode-overview/wpilib-commands-vscode.rst

 - **WPILib: Set Team Number** - Used to modify the team number associated with a project.
 This is only needed if you need to change the team number from the one initially specified when creating the project.
 - **WPILib: Set VS Code Java Home to FRC Home** - Set the VS Code Java Home variable to point to the Java Home discovered by the FRC extension.
 This is needed if not using the offline installer to make sure the intellisense settings are in sync with the WPILib build settings.
 - **WPILib: Show Log Folder** - Shows the folder where the WPILib extension stores internal logs.
 This may be useful when debugging/reporting an extension issue to the WPILib developers
-- **WPILib: Simulate Robot Code on Desktop** - This builds the current robot code project on your PC and starts it running in simulation.
+- **WPILib: Simulate Robot Code** - This builds the current robot code project on your PC and starts it running in simulation.
 This requires Desktop Support to be set to Enabled.
 - **WPILib: Start RioLog** - This starts the RioLog display used to view console output from a robot program
 - **WPILib: Start Tool** - This allows you to launch WPILib tools (e.g. SmartDashboard, Shuffleboard, etc.) from inside VS Code
 - **WPILib: Test Robot Code** - This builds the current robot code project and runs any created tests.
 This requires Desktop Support to be set to Enabled.